NJOP response – Version 3 3.16.2020 (We will do our best to update this as we are able, but please note the date for how current the information is.)

 Zoom can be used on your smartphone, computer or both.
 To get Zoom on your phone just go to your App/Google Store on your phone, search Zoom and download.
 From there you can sign up using your email address or Facebook, up to you.
 To use Zoom on your computer, follow this link and then you can sign up there.
 Zoom can be used as just a “call” where you use your phone and no video but using the video makes the meetings feel a bit more in person so we want to encourage you to use the video option if and when you can.

 OutVote can also be used from a computer, smartphone or both.
 The computer version allows you to email your contacts about action and share stories and information back to us.
 The phone app lets you get push alerts from us about action, send stories and videos straight from your phone to us, and pass on alerts to people in your contacts.
-To use OutVote on your phone you can get set up with this link.
+To use OutVote on your opens in a new windowphone you can get set up with this link.
 The app will get sent to your phone and you can sign up via email or Facebook.
-To use OutVote on the computer use this link to sign up.
-If you need support setting up your account email us at firstname.lastname@example.org.
+To use OutVote on the computer opens in a new windowuse this link to sign up.
+If you need support setting up your account email us at opens in a new email@example.com.
 It takes a couple steps to do it, we think it will be worth it.

 Stay tuned – video instructions coming soon!
 We think these will be great tools to stay connected.